Ages 4 – 12: Half Day Camps at the Anderson Arts Center

 As We Live and Move

-We wrap up our summer in NY City with art focused on the architecture and transportation of NY City.
+We wrap up our summer in New York City with art focused on the architecture and transportation of New York City.
 Nothing says NY quite like the skyline, the subway, Yellow Taxis, The Ferry and the bridges.
 This week we will focus on form through sculpture in a variety of materials.

 Off-Site Camps are in addition to the Anderson Arts Center Warehouse based camps and take place at different library site locations in Anderson County.